arcbtc/M5StackSats/TheQuickening/README.md

-Code refactor for M5STackSats and THeQuickening
+Code refactor for M5StackSats and TheQuickening